OpenFreeEnergy/openfe/docs/installation.rst

 Next create a ``conda`` environment containing the requirements from the specification in that directory::

-  $ conda env create -f environment.yml
+  $ micromamba create -f environment.yml

 Then activate the ``openfe`` environment with::

-  $ conda activate openfe
+  $ micromamba activate openfe_env

 Finally, create the editable installation::

-  $ python -m pip install -e .
+  $ python -m pip install --no-deps -e .

 Note the ``.`` at the end of that command, which indicates the current directory.